Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

-This result shows that, at mesoscopic scales, the transition occurs when the {\it mesoscopic density of deleted particles} given by the parameter $T_N$ converges to a positive constant $\tau$.
-It is interesting that we obtain a crossover where the fluctuations are non-Gaussian and can be described in a simple way.
-This is to be compared to other analogous transitions for determinantal processes on~$\R$.
-For instance, one can obtain a crossover from Poisson to GUE eigenvalues by letting independent points evolved according to Dyson's Brownian motion.
-This leads to a determinantal process sometimes called the {\it deformed GUE} whose kernel depends on the diffusion time $\tau$, \cite{Johansson01}.
-The transition for mesoscopic linear statistics has been analyzed in \cite{DJ16} and it was proved that the critical fluctuations are Gaussian but the variance depends non-trivially on the test function.
+The proof of theorem~\ref{thm:crossover_3} follows the same strategy are that of theorem~\ref{thm:crossover_2} and the technical differences are explained in section~\ref{sect:global2}.
+This result shows that, at mesoscopic scales, the transition occurs when the mesoscopic density of deleted particles which is given by the parameter $T_N>0$ converges to a positive constant $\tau$.
+In contrast to previous results, this transition appears to be non-Gaussian and it is somewhat surprising that it can also be described in an elementary way.
+In dimension 1, one can obtain a crossover from GUE eigenvalues to a Poisson process by letting independent points evolved according to Dyson's Brownian motion.
+This leads to a determinantal process sometimes called the {\it deformed GUE} whose kernel depends on the diffusion time, see \cite{Johansson01}.
+This model also exhibit a transition which has been analyzed for mesoscopic linear statistics in \cite{DJ16} and it was proved that the critical fluctuations are Gaussian.
 One can also consider non-intersecting Brownian motions on a cylinder.
 It turns out that this point process describes the positions of free fermions confined in a harmonic trap at a temperature $\tau>0$.
-It was established in \cite{Johansson07}, see also \cite{DDMS14}, that the corresponding grand canonical ensemble is determinantal with a correlation kernel of the form \eqref{kernel_2} with for all $k\ge 0$,
+It was established in \cite{Johansson07}, see also \cite{DDMS14}, that the corresponding grand canonical ensemble is determinantal with a correlation kernel of the form \eqref{kernel_2} with for $k\ge 0$,

 For sufficiently small temperature, this system behaves like its ground-state, the GUE, while it behaves like a Poisson process at larger temperature.
-It was proved in \cite{JL15} that this leads to yet another crossover where non-Gaussian fluctuations are observe at the critical temperature.
-However, to the author's knowledge, in contrast to the incomplete ensembles considered in this note, the critical processes discovered in \cite{JL15} cannot be described in simple terms like~\eqref{crossover_2}. \\
+It was proved in \cite{JL15} that this leads to yet another crossover where non-Gaussian fluctuations are observed at the critical temperature.
+However, to the author's knowledge, in contrast to the incomplete ensembles considered here, the critical processes discovered in \cite{JL15} cannot be described in simple terms like theorem~\ref{thm:crossover_4} below.